xploreout/milk-store-ts/README.md

-# This Milk Store application is built with Vita React and Typescript
+# This Milk Store application is built with Vite React/Typescript/TailwindCss

 ## The app will list all available milk products via backend api (Asp.Net/SQL)